madox2/vim-ai/README.md

 ## Custom commands

+You might find useful a [collection](https://github.com/madox2/vim-ai/wiki/Custom-commands) of custom commands on the [Community Wiki](https://github.com/madox2/vim-ai/wiki).

 To create a custom command, you can call `AIRun`, `AIEditRun` and `AIChatRun` functions.
-See examples below:
+For example:

 ```vim
 " custom command suggesting git commit message, takes no arguments